PeterJDove/CloudPosDemo/README.md

 * **CloudPosUI** : This Class Library contains a single Interface, _ICloudPosUI_, that the _UI_ class within **CloudPosIE** implements.
 If **CloudPosIE** were to be replaced by another user interface module, a class within that should implement _ICloudPosUI_.
+* **Tools** : This Class Library contains a couple of static classes that provide generic utility methods, including Extension methods for strings, and arrays.
+There is also a class that manages old-style Windows INI files.

 The Class Libraries above, especially the **CloudPos** class library, are those that a POS vendor may choose to incorporate directly into their code, with little or no changes.